 Step Four – Planning the Cook Depending on the Thickness of your Steaks

 Depending on the thickness of your steaks, you are going to cook them a little differently.

-If your steaks are thin, meaning less than an inch thick, you will be able to sear them hot and fast over high direct heat on the lower grates until the inside comes up to your desired temperature.
+If your steaks are thin, meaning less than an inch thick, you will be able to sear them hot and fast over that high direct heat until the inside comes up to your desired temperature.